 Management actions should be consistent with business practice, the Company strategy and policyholders' obligations.

 Reference rate curve

-Discount rates used for both life and non-life reserves are basic risk free rates adjusted to mitigate the effect of exaggeration of bonds spread by a volatility adjustment.
+Discount rates used for life reserves are basic risk free rates adjusted to mitigate the effect of exaggeration of bonds spread by a volatility adjustment.

 / Statement on the use of the volatility adjustment